agtonomy/trellis/README.md

 1. Service Server - for providing remotely callable procedures
 1. Timer - for invoking callbacks at fixed time intervals
 1. MessageConsumer - for receiving messages from many publishers in a thread-safe way with minimal boilerplate
+1. Transforms - for caching reference frame transformations and broadcasting updates

 ### Services (RPC)
 Services are implemented using Protobuf's RPC syntax, which declares a method